-- ✓ Less than 23% of boys and girls consumed fruits. - ✓ High-fat dairy, and poultry & game meat were the most commonly consumed animal source foods, and around 58% of adolescents consumed animal-source foods on the previous day. - ✓ Most of the adolescents consumed refined grains/baked goods, legumes, and other vegetables.
+- ✓ Less than 12% of boys and girls consumed fruits. - ✓ Poultry & game meat were the most commonly consumed animal source food, and around 54% of adolescents consumed animal-source foods on the previous day. - ✓ Most of the adolescents consumed refined grains/baked goods and any vegetables.